Norepinephrine releasing agent: Uses and examples

-They are also used as recreational drugs, though this is typically reserved only for those that also induce the release of serotonin and/or dopamine like amphetamine, methamphetamine, MDMA, mephedrone, and 4-methylaminorex, among others.
+They are also used as recreational drugs, though this is typically reserved only for those that also induce the release of dopamine and/or serotonin, for instance amphetamine, methamphetamine, MDMA, mephedrone, 4-methylaminorex, and MDAI, among others.

 Cathine and cathinone are NRAs found naturally in Catha edulis.
 Ephedrine and pseudoephedrine are also found naturally in Ephedra sinica.
 Both of these plants are used medicinally (and recreationally as well regarding the former).
 The endogenous trace amines phenethylamine and tyramine are NRAs found in many animals, including humans.

-Selective NRAs include ephedrine, pseudoephedrine, phenylpropanolamine, levomethamphetamine, phentermine, and bupropion.
-These drugs also release dopamine to a much lesser extent, however, and bupropion is also a nicotinic acetylcholine receptor antagonist.
+Selective NRAs include ephedrine, pseudoephedrine, phenylpropanolamine, levomethamphetamine, and D-phenylalaninol.
+These drugs also release dopamine to a much lesser extent however (e.g., ~10- to 20-fold less potently).
+No highly selective NRAs are currently known.
+Among the most selective known NRAs is ephedrine, which had about 19-fold higher potency for inducing norepinephrine release over dopamine release in one study.
+Levomethamphetamine has shown about 15-fold higher potency in inducing norepinephrine release over dopamine release.
+D-Phenylalaninol has 13-fold higher potency in inducing norepinephrine release over dopamine release.
+In contrast to levomethamphetamine, levoamphetamine is an NDRA, with only about 3-fold preference for inducing norepinephrine release over dopamine release in one study (versus dextroamphetamine being roughly equipotent on norepinephrine and dopamine release in the same study).
+NRAs play a significant role in treating ADHD, obesity, narcolepsy, and as sympathomimetics by enhancing adrenergic signaling.